Gyan-Mends/addentech_v2/PERMISSIONS_GUIDE.md

 - **Manager**: Has elevated permissions for management tasks
 - **Department Head**: Has permissions for department-level management
 - **Staff**: Has basic permissions for daily tasks
+- **Intern**: Has limited view-only permissions for attendance and task management

 ### 3. Permission Categories